saada/docker-lumen/README.md

 ## Why?

 Setting up an entire Lumen stack can be time consuming.
-This repo is a quick way to write quick apps in PHP using Lumen from an any Docker client.
+This repo is a quick way to write apps in PHP using Lumen from an any Docker client.
 It uses docker-compose to setup the application services, databases, cache, etc...

 ## Clone this repo